Host and deploy ASP.NET Core

 - Set up a process manager that starts the app when requests arrive and restarts the app after it crashes or the server reboots.

-- Set up a reverse proxy that forwards requests to the app.
+- If configuration of a reverse proxy is desired, set up a reverse proxy that forwards requests to the app.

 Publish to a folder